Darknight123MC/Catwalks-LLC/docs/about.md

 (Lubricant is not included.)

-_Catwalks Inc. tools:_
+_Catwalks LLC. tools:_

 #### Adjustable Wrench

 ![](https://raw.githubusercontent.com/Reoseah/catwalks-incorporated/1.18/docs/img/adjustable_wrench.png)

-A tool to adjust Catwalks' Inc. structural features.
+A tool to adjust Catwalks' LLC. structural features.

 Our patented Adjustable® technology allows you to instantly recognize systems that fit this wrench as long as you hold the wrench in your hand.

-Catwalks Inc. is not liable for any damage to structures or other entities that resulted from a misuse of our tooling.
+Catwalks LLC. is not liable for any damage to structures or other entities that resulted from a misuse of our tooling.

 #### Paint Roller